Mike Shinoda

-Born in Panorama City, Los Angeles, California, and raised in Agoura Hills, Shinoda formed Xero, which later became Linkin Park, with two of his high school friends: Brad Delson and Rob Bourdon in 1996, later joined by Joe Hahn, Dave Farrell and Mark Wakefield.
-Chester Bennington joined Linkin Park in 1999, replacing Wakefield as lead vocalist.
-The band later signed a record deal with Warner Bros Records.

 Shinoda is also the co-founder of Machine Shop Records, a California-based record label.
 Outside of music, Shinoda is an artist and graphic designer.
 He has painted several pieces of artwork, some of which have been featured in the Japanese American National Museum.
-In 2018, Shinoda released his debut solo album Post Traumatic, which consists of 18 songs about his feelings following the death of his Linkin Park bandmate Bennington.
+In 2018, Shinoda released his debut solo album Post Traumatic, which consists of 18 songs about his feelings following the death of Chester Bennington, his Linkin Park bandmate.

-Life and career

 Early life

-Michael Kenji Shinoda (篠田 賢治) was born on February 11, 1977, in Panorama City, California, and raised in Agoura Hills, California.
-His father is Japanese-American, he has a younger brother named Jason, and he was raised as a liberal Protestant.
+Michael Kenji Shinoda (篠田 賢治) was born on February 11, 1977, in the Panorama City neighborhood of Los Angeles, California to Muto and Donna Shinoda.
+He was raised in Agoura Hills.
+His father is Japanese-American.
+He has a younger brother named Jason, and he was raised as a liberal Protestant.
 Shinoda's mother encouraged him to take classical piano lessons when he was six.
 By 13, he expressed the desire to move toward playing jazz, blues, and hip hop.
 He later added the guitar and rap-style vocals to his repertoire during his middle school and high school years.

-Shinoda attended Agoura High School with Linkin Park bandmates Brad Delson and Rob Bourdon.
-The three formed the band Xero, and began to make a more serious attempt to pursue a career in the music industry.
+Shinoda attended Agoura High School with future Linkin Park bandmates Brad Delson and Rob Bourdon.
+The three formed the band Xero and began to make a more serious attempt to pursue a career in the music industry.
 After graduating high school, Shinoda enrolled in the Art Center College of Design of Pasadena to study graphic design and illustration.
-He attended classes with DJ and turntablist Joseph Hahn.
+He attended classes with DJ and turntablist Joe Hahn.
 While studying at the Art Center College of Design, he experienced a form of identity crisis.
 Years later, he told an interviewer:

 Shinoda graduated in 1998 with a Bachelor of Arts in Illustration and obtained a job as a graphic designer.